 Same as GERON 3212 and SOC 3212.
 Prerequisites: ANTHRO 1011 or GERON 2170 or PSYCH 1003 or SOC 1010 or consent of instructor or program director.
 An examination of the growing interaction between anthropology and medicine, and the increasing use of anthropologists in medical and health-care settings.
 In addition to teaching current theory in medical anthropology, the course focuses on anthropologically-based skills essential to those working in health-related fields.

 ANTHRO 3214 Writing Systems of the World: 3 semester hours

 Same as HIST 3214.
 This course studies the writing systems from around the world leads to appreciation for one of humankind’s most important technological inventions.
 Students will explore the origins and development of writing systems over time, the linguistic classification of writing, and the transmission of writing across languages and cultures.
 This course satisfies the Cultural Diversity requirement.

 ANTHRO 3215 Aging Across Cultures: 3 semester hours

 Same as GERON 3215.
 Prerequisites: ANTHRO 1011 or PSYCH 1003 or SOC 1010, or consent of instructor.
 This course examines the wide ranging variability in the roles of older people across different cultures and the effects these have on older people, their families, and their societies.

 Same as SOC 3220.
-Prerequisites: SOC 1010 or ANTHRO 1011 and MATH 1020 or MATH 1030.
-Issues and techniques of statistical analyses relevant to quantitative social science research, e.g. elementary probability, measures of central tendency and dispersion, measures of relationships including linear regression and correlation, inferential and nonparametric statistics.
+Prerequisites: SOC 1010 or ANTHRO 1011 and MATH 1030 (or higher).
+This course examines issues and techniques of statistical analysis relevant to quantitative sociological research, such as elementary probability, measurements of central tendency and dispersion, measures of relationships including linear regression and correlation, inferential and nonparametric statistics.
 The course includes an introduction to computer-based statistical analysis.